What is the PaleoEdge?

 7. No refined sugar, artificial sugar, artificial colors or words you cannot pronounce: Eat food from the land, not from the laboratory.

-8. Fermented drinks and tea: Kombucha, Kvass and other fermented drinks are recommended for energy, immunity and recovery.
-Organic black tea, green tea and Yerba Mate are all excellent coffee substitutes for numerous health benefits.
+8. Fermented drinks and tea: Kombucha, water kefir, Kvass, and other fermented drinks are recommended for energy, immunity, and recovery.
+Organic black tea, green tea, and Yerba Mate are all excellent coffee substitutes for numerous health benefits.

 9. Adaptogens: Utilize the advantage of being able to obtain mushroom (reishi, maitake, cordyceps and coriolus) and herbal adaptogens (ashwagandha, rhodiola and eleuthero root) to increase resistance to biological, chemical and physical stress, along with power, speed, endurance and immunity from around the world.

 *PaleoEdge is funded by affiliate links, which are no cost to you.
 By purchasing through links on this site, you are supporting the research and time, and companies like Amazon are footing the bill for the referral.
 Everything I recommend I have either used myself or with clients, and have thoroughly researched for safety and results.